+This is real code extracted from the Linux kernel, though with some peripheral complications left out.
+The stack pointer register is named %esp, and when this code starts running, the registers known as %ebx and %esi contain the outgoing and next pointers, respectively.
+Each of those pointers is the address of a thread control block.
 The location at offset 812 within the TCB contains the thread's instruction pointer, and the location at offset 816 contains the thread's stack pointer.
 (That is, these memory locations contain the instruction pointer and stack pointer to use when resuming that thread's execution.)
 The code surrounding the thread switch does not keep any important values in most of the other registers; only the special flags register and the register named %ebp need to be saved and restored.
 With that as background, here is the code, with explanatory comments:

 '''

-pushfl

-pushes the flags on outgoing's stack
+pushfl # pushes the flags on outgoing's stack

-push1 %ebp

-pushes %ebp on outgoing's stack
+pushl %ebp # pushes %ebp on outgoing's stack

+'''

+'''

-mov1 %esp,816(%ebx)
+movl %esp,816(%ebx)

 stores outgoing's stack pointer

-mov1 816(%esi),%esp
+movl 816(%esi), %esp

 loads next's stack pointer

 movl $1f,812(%ebx)

 stores label 1's address,

 where outgoing will resume

 pushl 812(%esi)

 pushes the instruction address

 where next resumes

+ret

 pops and jumps to that address

+upon later resuming outgoing,

 1: popl %ebp

-upon later resuming outgoing,

 restores %ebp

-popf1
+popfl

-restores the flags
+and restores the flags

 '''

 Having seen the core idea of how a processor is switched from running one thread to running another, we can now eliminate the assumption that each thread switch contains the explicit names of the outgoing and next threads.
-That is, we want to get away from having to name threads A and B in switchFromTo (A, B).
+That is, we want to get away from having to name threads A and B in switchFromTo(A, B).
 It is easy enough to know which thread is being switched away from, if we just keep track at all times of the currently running thread, for example, by storing a pointer to its control block in a global variable called current.
 That leaves the question of which thread is being selected to run next.
 What we will do is have the operating system keep track of all the threads in some sort of data structure, such as a list.
 There will be a procedure, chooseNextThread(), which consults that data structure and, using some scheduling policy, decides which thread to run next.
 In Chapter 3, I will explain how this scheduling is done; for now, take it as a black box.
 Using this tool, one can write a procedure, yield(), which performs the following four steps: